AceCentre/RelayKeys/README.md

 For the [AceCentre](http://acecentre.org.uk) we want people with disabilities who are forced to use one system (e.g. a dedicated Eyegaze system) to be able to access other computers and systems they may need to use for work or leisure.
 This has only been available on a couple of commercial AAC systems - and often need to be on the same network which is sadly often impossible in schools or government workplaces - Or they do work over bluetooth but for only one system in the field exists like this (see [here for more details on these](https://docs.acecentre.org.uk/products/v/relaykeys/developers/other-projects#aac-projects)).
 Some people may also want to jyst control their tablet or phone using this technique rather than rely on computer control functions - for example to control music software or photo editing software which usually demands the full screen.
 Or others want to make custom full screen custom keyboards using their specialist software.

+**Why not just rely on other solutions?** Some commercial solutions are great.
+We advocate using them over our solution when you can.
+When you can't (e.g. no alternative or restrictions to what devices you can control) then this may be a solution.

+**We are a commercial developer..
+I like it but I think I could do it differently**.
+Thats great!
+But please consider the end user.
+If you as a commercial supplier dont want to continue making this hardware/software solution in the future consider a route to how a user could use a open solution.
+Please consider either replicating our command set at a serial or CLI level.

 ![Image of Person Using AAC](https://acecentre.org.uk/wp-content/uploads/2017/05/Helping-children-with-AAC-needs-1280x492.jpg)